flutter/samples/game_template/README.md

    <string>ca-app-pub-1234567890123456~0987654321</string>
    ```
 6. Back in [AdMob][], create an _Ad unit_ for each of the AdMob apps.
-   This will ask for the Ad unit's format (Banner, Interstitial, Rewarded).
+   This asks for the Ad unit's format (Banner, Interstitial, Rewarded).
    The template is set up for a Banner ad unit, so select that if you
    want to avoid making changes to the code in `lib/src/ads`.
 7. Get the _Ad unit IDs_ for both the Android app and the iOS app.
-   You will find these in the _Ad units_ section.
+   You can find these in the _Ad units_ section.
 They look
    something like `ca-app-pub-1234567890123456/1234567890`
    (yes, the format is very similar to _App ID_; note the slash
    between the two numbers).